Unstable minimal surfaces in symmetric spaces of non-compact type

-There is a $\mathbb{C}^*$-action on the moduli space of Higgs bundles, By Proposition \ref{scale}, the action restricts to the space of stable Higgs bundles.
-In this paper, we are only interested in the restricted $\mathbb{R}^+$-action.
-Since stable Higgs bundles have unique harmonic metrics, the non-abelian Hodge correspondence transfers the $\mathbb{R}^+$-action to an $\mathbb{R}^+$-action on the moduli space of projectively flat bundles with irreducible holonomy.
-Let $(E,\overline{\partial}_E,\phi)$ be a minimal stable Higgs bundle.
-By taking $R\mapsto (E,\overline{\partial}_E,R\phi),$ we obtain a family of minimal harmonic bundles $R\mapsto (E,D_R,H_R)$ with holonomy representations $\rho_R.$
+\begin{subsection}{Convergence under the $\R^+$ action} We return to the setup from the very beginning of section 3.2, considering the $\R^+$-action on the moduli space of stable Higgs bundles on a closed Riemann surface $S$.
+Let $(E,\overline{\partial}_E,\phi)$ be a minimal slope-stable and generically semisimple Higgs bundle.
+Taking $R\mapsto (E,\overline{\partial}_E,R\phi),$ the non-abelian Hodge correspondence outputs a family of minimal harmonic bundles $R\mapsto (E,D_R,H_R)$ with holonomy representations $\rho_R.$

-\begin{remark} The apartment bundle $M_{R\phi}$, and the harmonic section $f_{R\phi}$ depend on $R$ because the translational part is being rescaled by $R$.
-However, the special toral bundle $F_{R\phi}^0$ of $(E, R\phi)$ is the same for every $R$, and hence the space of variations of $f_R$ is well-defined independent of $R$.
-The stability operator is independent of $R$ as well. \end{remark}
+\begin{remark} The special toral bundle $F_{R\phi}^0$ of $(E, R\phi)$ is the same for every $R$, and hence the space of variations of $f_{R\phi}$ is well-defined independent of $R$.
+The apartment bundle $M_{R\phi}$ and the harmonic section $f_{R\phi}$ are rescaled by $R$, and the stability form is rescaled by $R^2$.
+In particular the index of the stability form of $f_{R\phi}$ is independent of $R$. \end{remark}